 Congratulations on the eve of having earned a degree through the University of Oklahoma’s College of Arts and Sciences!
 We hope the Commencement and Convocation ceremonies will be special occasions for you, your family and friends.

-The University of Oklahoma Commencement will be held at 7 p.m., Friday, May 10, in the Gaylord Family Oklahoma Memorial Stadium, 180 West Brooks Street.
+The University of Oklahoma Commencement will be held at 7 p.m., Friday, May 12, in the Gaylord Family Oklahoma Memorial Stadium, 180 West Brooks Street.
+Live streaming of Commencement is available at this website.
 For more information, visit their website by clicking here.

 During the ceremony, graduates will have their names read and photographs taken while crossing the stage and shaking hands with the dean and the department chair or school director.
 Graduates will later be contacted by Graduation Photo and offered an opportunity to purchase these photographs.

 For the College of Arts and Sciences Convocation, graduates should report to the practice basketball courts, located on the south side of Lloyd Noble Center.
 To see a map of the building, see the map at the bottom of this page.
-You should enter the facility through the outdoor ramp on the south side of the facility.
+THE SOUTH RAMP IS CLOSED FOR CONSTRUCTION.
+Please enter through the southeast or southwest doors that lead to the stadium clubs.
+Head down the stairs to the practice gyms to line up.
 Look for your department banner in the practice court and line up behind the departmental faculty, with graduate students first, followed by bachelor’s students.
 While you are in line, you will complete color-coded cards distributed by the staff.
 The announcers will use these cards to read your name during the ceremony.
 The processional will begin promptly.

 The ceremony will last approximately two hours and graduates and guests are asked to remain in their seats until closing remarks have been made.

 For additional information or accommodations on the basis of disability, call the Dean’s Office at (405) 325-2077.